cqu-student/CC-VQA/README.md

 ```

 To better help you understand what we have done, we did add the core code rather than full origin echosight file, if you are a new researcher focus on this area, you can see the echosight (has been open-sourced) first.
 Good Luck!

+What's more, our evulation on infoseek is full follow the echosight, the difference on evqa is just use llm to help jduge.